apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 .. describe:: ON_ERROR_STOP

-tsql will exist if an error occurs.
+tsql will exit if an error occurs.

   * Property value: Boolean
   * Default value: false